alfranz/alfranz/README.md

 ## Hi there 👋

+my name is Alex Franz and enjoy working with data.

-- :truck: I’m currently working at Sennder in Berlin as a Senir
+- :truck: working at Sennder in Berlin as a Senior Machine Learning Engineer.
+Building data driven products.
-- :rocket: I’m currently learning ...
+- :rocket: constantly learning new things
-- I enjoy :running:,
+- :palm_tree: :biking_man: :muscle: